apache/arrow/docs/source/format/Integration.rst

 refer to it if you have questions about how to build other languages or enable certain tests.

-See :ref:`integration` for more information about the project's ``docker-compose`` configuration.
+See :ref:`docker-builds` for more information about the project's ``docker-compose`` configuration.

 JSON test data format